naim-prog/wyg-music/README.md

 <dt> <b>8 / 12 / 2022</b> </dt>

 <dd> Added 'Upload' endpoint and a select files to upload songs (not working)
+<dd> Init of Redis database and begining of documentation to familiarized with the functions
+<dd> Added [configuration file](./server/app_conf.py) for Redis (probably for more in a future)

 </dl>